 Fall 2022: Currently planning to run and accepting applications; for dates and information see: www.cimbaitaly.com/studyabroad.

 Government Data Sources:

 CIMBA students must follow entry requirements and, once in Italy, adhere to the Super Green Pass.
 More information can be found here: https://it.usembassy.gov/covid-19-information/

 CIMBA is a residential, gated campus with full-time Italian staff on the ground, including a nurse.
 Students sleep, eat, socialize, and attend class on campus or in the immediate vicinity around town.
 Our embedded staff on campus, including our president and our executive director, receive and convey up-to-date information quickly for students and provide support for any situations that arise.
 High-level student support and safety has been the standard for many years at CIMBA and is especially true now.

 - Pre-departure materials include COVID precautions and recommendations including purchasing trip insurance, safe travel tips, etc.

 - 24-7 emergency phone for any delays or issues that could emerge during travel.
 Phone numbers for staff in Italy and in the U.S. are provided to students.
 Staff on both sides are in communication during the travel period from the U.S.

-- Buses are provided to take students directly from the airport to campus to avoid exposure on public transit.
+- Buses or taxis are provided to take students directly from the airport to campus to avoid exposure on public transit.